 The PGY2 Ambulatory Pharmacy Practice Residency is a twelve-month program.
-The program consists of advanced clinical rotations in numerous clinical areas.
-Clinical staff members serve as preceptors for the rotations.
+The program consists of advanced clinical learning experiences in numerous clinical areas.
+Clinical staff members serve as preceptors for the learning experiences.
 Attending Physicians, Fellows, Medical Residents, and Advanced Practice Providers from various areas of practice, provide additional expertise.

 The specific program schedule for each resident varies based upon the residents' goals, interests, and previous experiences.
-However, all residents are required to complete rotations in a variety of practice areas giving them exposure to multiple ambulatory pharmacists' roles which is considered essential to developing skills to becoming an ambulatory pharmacy practitioner.
-Comprehensive care rotations focused on treating the entire patient along with specialty care rotations focused on a more specific disease state are available to permit the resident flexibility to expand their skills and ability to pursue goals in area(s) of interest to the resident.
+However, all residents are required to complete learning experiences in a variety of practice areas giving them exposure to multiple ambulatory pharmacists' roles which is considered essential to developing skills to becoming an ambulatory pharmacy practitioner.
+Comprehensive care learning experiences focused on treating the entire patient along with specialty care learning experiences focused on a more specific disease state are available to permit the resident flexibility to expand their skills and ability to pursue goals in area(s) of interest to the resident.